Ola-Alt-Bsky/Parse-CC-Base-Python/README.md

 # Level Two

-Level Two indentation will have an astrisk before the text starting.
+Level Two indentation will have an asterisk before the text starting.
 Used for naming episodes.

 # Level Three

-Level Three indentation will have three spaces before the astrisk and text.
+Level Three indentation will have three spaces before the asterisk and text.
 Used for marking characters, locations, start dates, timelines, and songs.

 # Level Four

-Level Four indentation will have six spaces before the astrisk and text.
-Used for listing the cotent of the level three stuff and categorizing songs.
+Level Four indentation will have six spaces before the asterisk and text.
+Used for listing the content of the level three stuff and categorizing songs.

 # Level Five

-Level Five indentation will have nine spaces before the astrisk and text.
+Level Five indentation will have nine spaces before the asterisk and text.
 Used for specifying scenes where specific songs are used.

 # Level Six

-Level Six indentation will have twelve spaces before the astrisk and text.
+Level Six indentation will have twelve spaces before the asterisk and text.
 Used for specifying songs for specific scenes.

 To run this program, run the script ParseBase.py using a Python interpreter.
 This was written using Python 3.12.